 Step 1.
 Right-click on the file or folder and select "Properties."

 Step 2.
-Switch to the "Security" tab to check NTFS permissions.
-It is easy to check the type of NTFS permissions by clicking on the user or group having access to the file or folders.
+To check NTFS permissions, switch to the "Security" tab and click on the user or group having access to the file or folders to see the type of NTFS permissions.

 2. Changing NTFS Permissions: